 Day 4: Wineglass Bay & Freycinet National Park

 Highlights: Freycinet National Park / Cape Tourville Lighthouse / Wineglass Bay / Mount Amos

-A highlight of your 2 weeks in Tasmania is seeing beautiful Wineglass bay.
+A highlight of your 2 weeks in Tasmania is seeing beautiful Wineglass Bay.
 I was up at first light and driving through the Freycinet National Park to Cape Tourville Lighthouse to watch the sunrise.
-It was absolutely exhilarating to see such magnificent scenery in the golden early morning light.
+Seeing such magnificent scenery in the golden early morning light was absolutely exhilarating.

 From the lighthouse, it’s a short drive to the car park at the start of the Wineglass Bay Lookout trail.
 Hike up the mountain to enjoy your first glimpse of picture-perfect Wineglass Bay.
 From the lookout, you can follow the track down to Wineglass Bay Beach or, if the weather is fine, climb (and scramble) to the top of Mount Amos.
 The trail is very steep and challenging but the panoramic 360° views from the top are simply breathtaking!

 Dinner: Takeaway Fish & Chips, Coles Bay

 Travel Day 5: Coles Bay to Port Arthur

 3 hours of driving without stops

 Highlights: Historic Richmond / Tasman Peninsula / Eagle Hawk Neck / Port Arthur

 On your Tasmania road trip, you’ll enjoy more lovely coastal scenery as you head back to the highway and south towards the Tasman Peninsula.